ensingm2/saliengame_idler/README.md

 ### Features
 * Does not need to run the game at all, works from the main map.
-* Fast switching between zones.
+* Automatic switching between zones.
+* Easy zone override with the default map.
+* Allows quick-switching of planets
-* Will automatically send the maximum score allowed for each zone difficulty.
+* Sends the maximum score allowed for each zone difficulty.
-* Automatically restarts runs after completion.
+* Automatically repeats runs after completion.
 * Optionally disables game animations to minimize game resource usage.
 * Status GUI to update level, experience, time remaining in round, etc
-* Allows manual override of zone selection
-* Allows quick-switching of planets

 ### How to Run
 **Currently tested on Chrome/Chromium, Firefox and Safari.
 Internet Explorer and Edge both encounter errors.
 The following guide is for Chrome:**